Share or Save for Later:

 - While the mixer is on low, slowly add the powdered sugar mixture.

-- Add the corn syrup, and pure vanilla.
+- Add the pure vanilla.
 Scrape down the sides of the bowl.
 Then beat the buttercream on high for two-three minutes.
 This will add air into the buttercream and make it light and fluffy.
-The Instant Clearjel will cause the buttercream to thicken slightly during the next 10 minutes as it sits (See Note #2).
+The Instant Clearjel (if using) will cause the buttercream to thicken slightly during the next 10 minutes as it sits (See Note #1)

 - This buttercream is best served at room temperature.
 If you aren't serving it within 24 hours, refrigerate it, but remove it from the fridge a couple of hours before using so that it may come back to room temperature before frosting cakes, cupcakes, or serving.

-- Read my article Instant Clearjel: a Magical Little-Known Bakery Ingredient to see why I think this ingredient is worth having in your pantry.
-Instant Clearjel must always be whisked thoroughly with other dry ingredients before added to wet ingredients to avoid clumping.
-I have tested this recipe with the following Instant Clearjel brands: Prepared Pantry, Hoosier Hill Farm, and Ingredion.
-Make sure what you purchase is labeled as “Instant.”
-Cooktyle Clearjel is a different product that does not work the same in cakes.
-If you don’t have Instant Clearjel you can substitute with additional powdered sugar as described in my Instant Clearjel Substitutes.
+- Instant Clearjel is not required in this recipe--I only add it when I need stiffer buttercream for more detailed piping.
+Read my article Instant Clearjel: a Magical Little-Known Bakery Ingredient to see why I think this ingredient is worth having in your pantry.
+Instant Clearjel must always be whisked thoroughly with other dry ingredients before being added to wet ingredients to avoid clumping.

 Thanks for Reading. ❤️